pahjbo/ivoadoc/README.md

 ## Docker image

 This image contains the software necessary to run the deprecated ivoa pub document preparation system for documents that are authored in HTML.
+To create the image

     docker build -t ivoadoc .

+_Note_ - There is a pre-built image in the docker hub with name pahjbo/ivoadoc

-then to use the with an existing directory (connect working directory to container volume) and run bash interactively
+To use the image with an existing directory (connect working directory to container volume) and run bash interactively

     docker run -v /Users/pharriso/Work/ivoa/docs/:/pub -it ivoadoc bash